 ABAC Place has 835 beds in apartment-style units.
-The majority of the apartment units are 4-bedroom, 2-bathroom, but a limited number of 3-bedroom, 2-bathroom, and 2-bedroom, 2-bathroom units are also available.
+The majority of the apartment units are 4-bedroom, 2-bathroom, but a limited number of 3bedroom, 2-bathroom, and 2-bedroom, 2-bathroom units are also available.
 Each private bedroom is fully furnished with a full bed, chest of drawers, built-in desk, and chair.
 The common living room is furnished with a sofa, loveseat, and tables.
 Kitchens are equipped with dishwashers, microwaves, garbage disposals, full-size ranges, and refrigerators.
-Cable television and high speed internet access are also available in each apartment unit.
+Cable television and high-speed internet access are also available in each apartment unit.
 Laundry facilities and group study spaces are located on each floor of the apartment complex.

-ABAC Place also includes the Town Hall.
+ABAC Place also includes Town Hall.
 This facility contains administrative offices, recreational facilities, group meeting space, a computer lab, and a convenience store.

-In accordance with state law, all students living in on-campus housing are required to be vaccinated against meningitis or to document that they are aware of the vaccine but elect not to be vaccinated.
-The meningitis vaccine may be obtained from any local health department or physician, or through the ABAC Health Center.
+According to state law, all students living in on-campus housing must be vaccinated against meningitis or document that they are aware of the vaccine but elect not to be vaccinated.
+Students may obtain the meningitis vaccine from any local health department or physician or through the ABAC Health Center.

-Housing facilities at ABAC are managed by Corvias.
-Any facility-related issues at ABAC Place or Lakeside should be directed to the Corvias representative located in Town Hall or by calling 229-391-5350.
-Residents may also submit work orders for specific issues via the work order link at www.abac.edu/housing.
+Corvias manages housing facilities at ABAC.
+Students should direct any facility-related issues at ABAC Place or Lakeside to the Corvias representative located in Town Hall or by calling 229-391-5350.
+Residents may also submit work orders for specific matters via the work order link at www.abac.edu/housing.